lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

 1. SetupPartitions

-    xmcPartitionTab[e].noPhysicalMemoryAreas is used for print information about physical memory area.
+    xmcPartitionTab[e].noPhysicalMemoryAreas is used for print information about physical memory area in this function.

 2. CreatePartition

-    Assign xmcPartition to a partition_t p, an element in partitionTab.
+    Assign xmcPartition to a partition_t p, a certain element in partitionTab array.

     For each virtual CPU, allocate one thread to partition, with flags cleared and timers  allocated.